soboapps/LoyaltyCard/README.md

 Anyone want to make iOS version :-)

-Store Owner - Program NFC tag with your Store Name - It would be best to write another TAG that has a link to the App on Google Play as well to make it easy for your customers.
+Store Owner - Create a QR Code and Print or Program an NFC tag with your Store Name, Example "Steve's BBQ" without the quotes - It would be best to write another TAG that has a link to the App on Google Play as well to make it easy for your customers.